 3. Records will be made public

 The records are considered archival records.
 Archives are public institutions and must be publicly accessible and available for use.
 Additionally, the purpose of libraries are to make the world’s knowledge more accessible.
 In voluntarily sharing information about a time capsule with the library for inclusion in the registry, a contributor is by definition ensuring its information is accessible.
 In accordance to these librarian and archival definitions we intend to make the archives of time capsule public.

 The time capsule records will be digitized, cataloged and mapped in the library holdings catalog and recorded and made public in the WorldCat.

 5. Some [limited] personal data may become public

-Time capsule records often by necessity have the characteristics of the individual archiver.
-The methods used to valorize and describe the registry collection includes information on the creators of the Time Capsules.
-With the exception of any personal phone numbers, emails and personal addresses the information associating a time capsule and its owner will by definition be public and not private.
+Time Capsule records often by necessity have the characteristics of the individual archiver.
+The methods used to valorize and describe the registry collection includes information on the creators of the Time Capsule.
+With the exception of any personal phone numbers, emails and personal addresses the information associating a Time Capsule and its owner will by definition be public and not private.